Ethernet/IP Tester

 • Real-Time Monitoring – Track packet loss, latency, and throughput with interactive dashboards

-• Detailed Reporting – Export results in PDF, CSV, or JSON for documentation and compliance
+• Detailed Reporting – Export results in CSV for documentation and compliance

 • Automation and Integration – REST API support for CI/CD pipelines and automated test environments